India seeks to reform its military amid new security threats | DW | 29.07.2021

 "While the army is very well-prepared to fight a conventional war or even for that matter fighting terrorism, insurgency, as it has now done for almost 70 years.
 Is it as well prepared to fight these nascent threats that are emerging on the horizon?"
 Chadha said.

-From the need for better equipment to the lack of an overarching security strategy, India's military are in need reforms, Cowshish said.
+From the need for better equipment to the lack of an overarching security strategy, India's military is in need of reforms, Cowshish said.

 "The bulk of the equipment and platforms that the Indian armed forces have are obsolete… It is important to modernize the armed forces…The foremost challenge is the absence of a financially viable joint plan for enhancement of military capabilities," Cowshish said.